 Medical assistants and pharmacy technicians each require a similar length of training and get to work in the healthcare field, however, pharmacy technicians deal primarily with medications and customer service, while medical assistants’ primary focus is on patient care and administrative duties.

 Before we dive in, we wanted to let you know that we offer both an Online Medical Assistant Program and an Online Pharmacy Technician Program here at Stepful.
-Both cost just $1,999 and only take 4 months to complete.
+Both are very affordable compared to alternatives and only take 4 months to complete.

 Medical Assistant Overview